gochanadev/floasis-items-react/README.md

 - composite_multiple_layers_testnet and mainnet will need to have both the user's account and the official floasis account addresses
 - deployer devs need to prefix their paths in FLOASISItems and FLOASISItemsStore
 - deployer needs to go into one or more smart contracst (like the NFT contract) and update strings like metadata standard data
+- explain how handle FLOW_ENV in package.json and vercel
+- in svg_prep, dev will need to change the artist name and series name when adding art on-chain

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go